wistia/wistia-open-docs/_posts/player-api.md

 Name          | Arguments               | Description
 ----          | ---------               | -----------
-conversion    | type, value             | Fired when an email is entered in Turnstile. end           |                         | Fired when the video's state changes from anything to "ended". heightchange  | height                  | Fired when the height of the embed code changes. pause         |                         | Fired when the video's state changes from anything to "paused".
+conversion    | type, value             | Fired when an email is entered in Turnstile.
+Type will be: 'pre-roll-email', 'mid-roll-email', or 'post-roll-email'.
+Value will be the email entered.
+There may be more types and values in the future, so watch out! end           |                         | Fired when the video's state changes from anything to "ended". heightchange  | height                  | Fired when the height of the embed code changes. pause         |                         | Fired when the video's state changes from anything to "paused".